woodenfox/legendfall/README.md

 ## Defending Against Attacks
 Players have a few ways to deal with incoming damage.
 First, if your armor has a defense value (e.g., Defence 1) then  subtract that amount of damage from a hit.
 Second, every player has an equipment card that can be used “once” to prevent the damage of a single attack.
 This is a Free Immediate action, what that means is that it can be used even if the player has already used an Immediate Action this turn.

+## Taking Damage
+When players first create their characters they start with 10 HP.
+When you take damage reduce this HP by a number equal to the final damage received.
+Lower the number on your twenty sided die by that ammount.
+When your character reaches 0 HP your Ravenhand engages, pulling your body out of this world to The Roost where you will be forced to make the fatal choice.
+See [Death](#death).

 ## Your Next Turns
 In addition to moving a number of squares equal to the "Move" value on your armor, you can take other actions every turn: